omnideconv/SimBu/README.md

 If you want to use the public data integration the package offers ([sfaira](https://theislab.github.io/Datasets) database), you additionally have to install sfaira into a new conda environment; follow these steps in your terminal: (You need python 3.7+ to install sfaira!)
+We recommend to use the latest version of sfaira, currently this is 0.3.9.

     conda create --name sfaira python=3.9 pip
     conda activate sfaira
-    /path/to/conda/envs/sfaira/bin/pip install git+https://github.com/theislab/sfaira.git@dev #this ensures that the correct pip is used
+    /path/to/conda/envs/sfaira/bin/pip install git+https://github.com/theislab/sfaira.git@main #this ensures that the correct pip is used

 ## Usage